-THE DIVISION OF EXTRAMURAL COURSES
+THE DIVISION OF SUMMER SESSION AND EXTRAMURAL COURSES

-ORNELL University offers credit courses through its Division of Extramural Courses for persons who are unable to devote full time as students in any one of the schools or colleges of the University.
+CORNELL UNIVERSITY offers credit courses extramurally through its Division of Summer Session and Extramural Courses for persons who are unable to devote full time as students in any one of the schools or colleges of the University.
 Persons served in this manner are nonresident in the usual sense applied to the full-time student, are employed in the professions, in industry, in business, in public service, or otherwise, and for such reasons are unable to undertake full-time resident registration.